DebalGhosh100/blocks/README.md

 # Evaporate

-A shell script to clone a git repository, create a 'storage' directory, copy all yamls in the current-directory into the newly created storage directory, and run blocks automation.
+A shell script to clone a git repository, create a 'storage' directory, copy all yamls in the current-directory into the newly created storage directory, and run the cocoon blocks-automation script.

 ## Usage